-1. Global economic, political, financial market events or conditions may negatively impact the business.

-2. The Company's business and the business of many of the Company's clients has been and continues to be subject to increased legislation and regulatory scrutiny.
-The Company's compliance and risk management methods, as well as its fulfilment of regulatory obligations, might not be effective, which could lead to enforcement actions by the Company's regulators.
-The Company faces the risk of significant actions by regulatory and tax authorities and could be subjected to new or substantially higher taxes or other governmental charges in connection with the undertaking of its business.

-3. The Company's business is subject to the impact of financial markets volatility, including the prices and interest rates underlying derivative products, due to conditions that are beyond the Company's control.

-4. The Company faces intense competition; failure to keep up with rapid changes in technology and client preferences could negatively impact our competitive position.
+- 1. Global economic, political and financial market events or conditions may negatively impact the Company, including the impact of climate change and the transition to renewable energy and a net zero economy. - 2.
+The Company's business and the business of many of the Company's clients has been and continues to be subject to increased legislation and regulatory scrutiny.
+The Company's compliance and risk management methods, as well as its fulfilment of its regulatory obligations, might not be effective, which could lead to enforcement actions by the Company's regulators.
+The Company faces the risk of significant actions by regulatory and tax authorities and could be subjected to new or substantially higher taxes or other governmental charges in connection with the undertaking of its business. - 3.
+The Company's business is subject to the impact of inflation and financial markets volatility, including the prices and interest rates underlying derivative products, due to conditions that are beyond the Company's control. - 4.
+The Company faces intense competition; failure to keep up with rapid changes in technology and client preferences could negatively impact our competitive position.
 The Company may not be successful in offering new products or technologies or in identifying opportunities and damage to the Company's reputation could damage our business.
-Financial benchmark reform (LIBOR) and the evolution of energy benchmark products are factors that could have an adverse impact on transaction volumes.

-5. The Company's systems and those of ICE and other of the Company's third party service providers may be vulnerable to cyber-attacks, hacking and other cyber security risks, which could result in wrongful manipulation, disclosure, destruction, or use of our information or that of a third party, or which could make the Company's members unable or participants unable or reluctant to use our electronic platforms.

-6. The Company relies on intercompany and third party service providers and other suppliers for a number of services that are important to the business, including ICE's trading platform.
-An interruption or cessation of an important service, data or content supplied by any party, or the loss of an exclusive license, could have a material adverse effect on the business.

-7. The Company's success largely depends on key personnel, including senior management, and having adequate succession plans in place.
+Financial benchmark reform (LIBOR) and the evolution of energy benchmark product are factors that could have an adverse impact on transaction volumes. - 5.
+The Company's systems and those of ICE and other of the Company's third party service providers may be vulnerable to cyber-attacks, hacking and other cyber security risks, which could result in wrongful manipulation, disclosure, destruction, or use of our information or that of a third party, or which could make the Company's members unable or participants unable or reluctant to use our electronic platforms. - 6.
+The Company relies on intercompany and third party service providers and other suppliers for a number of services that are important to the business, including ICE's trading platform.
+An interruption or cessation of an important service, data or content supplied by any party, or the loss of an exclusive license, could have a material adverse effect on the business. - 7.
+The Company's success largely depends on key personnel, including senior management, and having adequate succession plans in place.
 The Company may not be able to attract, retain and develop the highly skilled employees needed to support the business.